Code-the-Dream-School/node-essentials/lessons/lesson5-sqlintro.md

 - **`DEFAULT CURRENT_TIMESTAMP`**: Automatically sets the current time
 - **CONSTRAINT task_id_user_id_unique UNIQUE (id, user_id)** Creates an additional index.

-The additional index is needed for Prisma (the second part of the lesson and assignment.)
-For some operations (`show()`, `update()`, `delete()`) you must specify both the id of the task and the user_id in your WHERE clause.
-This is to make sure that one user can't access a different user's task record.
-When doing this in Prisma, the additional index is required.
+The additional index is needed for assignment 6.

 ## **5.9 Using the pg Package in Your Node App.**

 You will use the `pg` package, which you'll install as part of the assignment.
 In an Express application, you can have many concurrent requests.
 You don't want to create a database connection for each of them.
-So, you'll use a pool:
+So, you'll use a pool.
+In your assignment, you will put the following code in a `pg-pool` module in the `db` folder

 ```javascript
 const { Pool } = require('pg');